Shade of Darkness: Synopsis

-Luo Xiang buys a winning Hong Kong Jockey Club sweepstakes ticket, and because of it is murdered, as is his family.
+Luo Xiang buys a winning Hong Kong Jockey Club sweepstakes ticket, and because of it is murdered, along with his wife, son, and niece Xiao-Wei.
 His murderers are his neighbours who include Chen Tao who uses his share of the prize money to become a tycoon.
 Luo Xiang and his wife become hungry ghosts, unable to be reincarnated until they have avenged themselves.
 Over the years Luo Xiang's ghost and the ghost of his wife seeks out the murderers to eradicate them and their families.
 However, Xiang's son (Xiao-wei's cousin) has been reincarnated as Chen Jia-bo (Canti Lao) the son of Chen Tao.
 Luo Xiang and his wife managed to kill Chen Tao's mother while haunting Chen Jia-bo, who is unaware of his past life.
 Chen Tao is disturbed by the deaths and haunting that Luo Xiang and his wife causes such that he hires a ghost specialist, who is aware of the ghosts, to deal with them.
 Luo Xiang and his wife are banished and sealed away by a ceremonial dagger, which is buried in the site where Luo Xiang, his wife, and son were buried to prevent them from haunting and killing.

 Through dreams linked to his past life, Chen Jia-bo is drawn to an island and the very area where he had been killed in his past life.
 By chance, he was abducted by gangsters in a ransom attempt and thrown into the sea.
 Luo Xiao-wei (Ada Choi), whose corpse had been accidentally cast into the sea on the night of the murders and somehow purified that she is a normal ghost, saves him and falls in love with Chen Jia-bo and follows him around once he is rescued.
 When Jia-bo's friend Yao Mei-qi (Kenix Kwok) is mortally wounded in a fall, Xiao-wei's spirit occupies her body in order to dwell in the realm of the living and be together with Jia-bo.
 A romance blossoms between the two, though, it doesn't last long as the ex-boyfriend of Yao Mei-qi fatally strangles her.
 As Xiao-wei lacks the power to prevent the corpse from decay, she forced to relinquish it, but not before Jia-bo comes to love her and learn a little of the truth.